seanemery1/Finance-DB/README.md

 A basic financial analysis service to make stock data and evaluation techniques accessible and comprehensible.
 Offered as a website, finance-db provides the tools needed to analyze the stock information of S&P 500 companies enabling individuals to make informed investments.
 Finance-db is backed by an SQL database containing the complete stock history of the S&amp;P 500 with a basic web interface implemented with flask in python and html allowing users to interact with financial data and analysis techniques.

+A website with this code up and running can be found here: semery.oxycreates.org

 ## Data Retreival Strategy

 Yahoo Finance is an online platform used both by investment professionals and regular citizens to access accurate and updated financial and economic records.
 All data from Yahoo Finance can be accessed through packages in higher level programming languages such as R, Python, and Matlab.
 A single csv file with the tickers, stock names, and sectors of all S&P 500 companies is used as a basis to fill the database.
 This method uses the Python package “yahoo_fin” to pull data from https://finance.yahoo.com into a DataFrame for each stock in the csv file.
 Then, using the official MySQL/Python Connector, the data is sent from Python to the MySQL server to form each individual stock table.